patternfly/patternfly-org/packages/v4/patternfly-docs/content/design-guidelines/components/label/label.md

 Label groups can use various combinations of these features to build custom label groups.

 ### Usage
 Label groups should be used when there are multiple labels assigned to a component.
 They can be used almost anywhere in a UI, but are commonly used in table views and description lists.
+Label groups can be oriented either horizontally or vertically and can optionally be named and be dismissable.
+You may also make the label group editable to allow users to edit an existing label or add a new label.

 #### Label groups in a table
 <img src="./img/table-view.png" alt="Table with labels" width="1200"/>